 It is important to follow the instructions on the package carefully when using over-the-counter laxatives, and to speak with a healthcare provider if you have any questions or concerns.
 Overuse of laxatives can lead to dependence and other health problems, so it is important to use them only as directed.

 There are several natural remedies that can help relieve constipation, including:

 - Increase fiber intake: Eating a diet that is high in fiber can help promote regular bowel movements.
-Foods that are high in fiber include fruits, vegetables, whole grains, and legumes.
+Foods high in fiber include fruits, vegetables, whole grains, and legumes.

 - Stay hydrated: Drinking plenty of water and other fluids can help keep stool soft and easier to pass.
 Aim to drink at least eight glasses of water a day.

 - Exercise regularly: Regular physical activity can help stimulate bowel movements and improve digestion.
 Aim to get at least 30 minutes of moderate exercise most days of the week.